makersall/makersall/_posts/2019-12-02-datachefs.md

 I also realized that if you took a lot of the ideas I'd developed in the report and scaled them down, they'd make a great place to start growing thriving corporate ecosystems for power users.
 Add in my frustrations with how Agile software development gets talked about and rolled out in so many organizations, and voilà:  Data Chefs!

-On this website, I've pulled together an alpha version of Data Chfes (v0.2).
-In the next few months, I'll use this blog to start fleshing it out.
-For the moment I'm not accepting comments on this blog -- I need to figure out how to stop comment spam when using a GitHub Jekyll blog.
-But for now, if you have comments, criticisms, etc please reach me on twitter; I'm at @raschneiderman.

 One final note.
 Although this approach to Data Chefs is pretty different from the original version we developed at ASHA, I wouldn't have come up with it if it weren't for that first version.
 So thanks, Ian and Morgana -- it was such a pleasure working with and learning from you!